Enroll with us in a few easy steps

 - Brushing your teeth at least twice a day with fluoride toothpaste.
 Use a soft, rounded toothbrush to protect your gums.
 Check your toothpaste label to make sure fluoride is listed as an ingredient.

-- Flossing your teeth after brushing to remove any remaining plaque
+- Flossing your teeth once a day after brushing to remove any remaining plaque

 Keep a healthy smile.

 - Practice good oral care.
-Stay on track with brushing and flossing twice a day.
+Stay on track with brushing twice a day and flossing once a day.

 - Visit your dentist regularly.
 Have your teeth cleaned at least twice a year.
 Talk to your dentist about how often to schedule your visits.